 If no joint declaration is received where the residence is split equally by the closing date for applications, the home address will be taken as the address where the child is registered with the doctor.
-If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week (Monday to Friday in term-time)
+If the residence is not split equally between both parents, then the address used will be the address where the child spends the majority of the school week.

-4. If any places still remain, they will be allocated to other children
+4. If any places still remain, they will be allocated to other children.